joelzanden/mine/README.md

 # Mine

-`mine` is a lightweight CLI app that adjusts window colors for easy project distinction, randomly selecting a color from the CSS named colors.
-The app aims to improve your workspace organization and enhance your coding experience by visually differentiating projects with unique colors.
+`mine` is a nifty CLI app that spices up your workspace by adjusting window colors for easy project distinction.
+It randomly selects a color from the CSS named colors, making it a breeze to visually differentiate projects.

 ## Why?
-I have so many repositories on my local machines and often need to switch back and forth between them.
+Juggling multiple repositories on my local machines was a headache.
-It used to make my brain melt into a dark puddle of letters and morphemes.
-[This tip](https://twitter.com/wesbos/status/998993638578376709?s=20) from Wes Bos of [the Syntax podcast](https://syntax.fm) turned out to be exactly what I needed to spare me a surprisingly large portion of the mental overhead needed to switch repos.
+Thankfully, [this tip](https://twitter.com/wesbos/status/998993638578376709?s=20) from Wes Bos of [the Syntax podcast](https://syntax.fm) saved me from a lot of mental overhead when switching repos!
+Now, this app takes care of the tedious task of manually creating VS Code settings for each repo I clone locally.
 Thank you!

 ## Features

-- Automatically locates project root and updates the settings file
+- Finds project root and updates settings file automatically
-- Randomly selects a color from the CSS named colors
+- Picks a random color from CSS named colors
-- Enhances visual distinction between projects
+- Boosts visual distinction between projects
-- Currently supports Visual Studio Code, with more editors planned for future updates
+- Supports Visual Studio Code for now, with more editors coming soon

 ## Installation